serrano-p/SWEEP/README.md

 module.exports = RdfView;

 ```
-These changes allows the TPF Server to send to SWEEP the execution log.
+These changes allow the TPF Server to send to SWEEP the execution log.
 These changes are enough to run SWEEP.
-But, to evaluate SWEEP process, we have to change the TPF Cleint.
+If during testing, you need to be able to calculate precision and recall of deduced BGPs, you we have to change the TPF Client.

 ### TPF Client